Spread of Tweets in Climate Discussions: Viral Spreading on Climate Twitter

-The group lasso model fits the data in a way similar to a linear regression model, yet also simultaneously performs an automatic variable selection process by applying regularisation, consequently improving the parsimony and generalisability of the model, and the validity of its interpretations \citep{mcneish2015using, fariss2018enhancing}.
-More specifically, during the fitting process, the coefficients of the less important explanatory variable groups would become 0 (i.e. the model excludes those variable groups).
-The level of regularisation is adjustable, and we selected with cross validation the most appropriate level of regularisation with which the model had the best predictive performance on the validation set.
-Estimated coefficients are interpreted in the same way as those from linear regression models with log-transformed outcomes.
+We selected with cross validation the most appropriate level of regularisation, with which the model had the best predictive performance on the validation set that was unseen during model training.
+Estimated coefficients were then interpreted in the same way as those from linear regression models with log-transformed outcomes.
 More specifically, a coefficient value of $x$ indicates that for every one-unit increase in the explanatory variable, the virality of the tweet is predicted to change by $(e^x-1)\cdot 100$\%.
-Here we present in Table~\ref{tab:lasso} the transformed coefficients, which can be directly interpreted as the predicted percentage change in tweet virality for every one-unit increase in the explanatory variables.
+Here we present in Table~\ref{tab:lasso} the transformed coefficients, which can be directly interpreted as the predicted percentage change in tweet virality for every unit increase in the explanatory variables.

 We first looked at what characteristics of a tweet are related to its virality in the activist group.
 As shown in Table~\ref{tab:lasso}, the best model selected with the group lasso method excludes \textit{Mocking} and \textit{Solution}, indicating that whether a tweet in the activist group uses a mocking tone or includes a solution to climate change is a poor predictor of its virality.
 Among the retained features, the virality of a tweet seems to be mostly predicted by who the author of the tweet is, seen in the large effect estimates of the author indicator variables.
-The number of hashtags and mentions in a tweet are shown to be positively contributing to the virality of it, resonating with previous work \citep{suh2010want}.
+The number of hashtags and mentions in a tweet are shown to be positively contributing to the virality of it, which resonates with previous work \citep{suh2010want}.